The art of formulating good questions

 This is what is known as a double-barrelled question.
 You're asking several questions at once, and the answers you'll get will be ambiguous.

-Split up your questions or push them to a higher level of abstraction.
+Never be afraid to split up your questions or push them to a higher level of abstraction.
 (And then make sure your other questions are on that same level of abstraction too of course).

 Functional and dysfunctional must not always be exact opposites

 Say you're responsible for customer services at a public transport company.
 For technological reasons, you're not always able to present precise information about arrival times to travelers.
 The issue could be fixed, but it will be costly.
-So you have to decide what aspects to tackle first and how.

 So instead of asking: